iheuze/iheuze/README.md

 - 👋 Hi, I’m @iheuze
 - 👀 I’m interested in Quantum Computing and Numerical Simulations.
 - 🌱 I’m currently improving my Python & C++ and have just started Java.
-- 💞️ I’m looking to collaborate on anything Quantum.
+- 💞️ I’m looking to collaborate on anything related to my interests.
 - 📫 How to reach me: isabelle.c.heuze@gmail.com

 <!---